NickJongens/ScooterSteal/README.md

 A script to scan for nearby Xiaomi m365 scooters and unlock them if they are locked.
 Will work best with scooters on 1.3.8 firmware.
-(pretty much any modified firmware as this is the most compatible) .
+(pretty much any modified firmware as this is the most stable firmware allowing speed control etc) .
-A good platform for this attack is a Raspberry Pi with a button, or a cron job if you want to unlock all scooters in your path automatically.
+A good platform for this attack is a Raspberry Pi with a button in a backpack, or a cron job if you want to unlock all scooters in your path automatically.

 Please do not target scooters without the express consent of the users targeted.
 I do not take any responsibility for your actions.